Ida Tarbell: McClure's Magazine

 Tarbell had published articles with the syndicate run by publisher Samuel McClure, and McClure had read a Tarbell article called The Paving of the Streets of Paris by Monsieur Alphand, which described how the French carried out large public works.
 Impressed, McClure told his partner John S. Philips, "This girl can write.
 We need to get her to do some work for our magazine".
 The magazine he was referring to was McClure's Magazine, a new venture that he and Philips were intending to launch to appeal to the average middle-class reader.
 Convinced that Tarbell was just the kind of writer that he wanted to work for him, he showed up at Tarbell's door in Paris while on a scheduled visit to France in 1892 to offer her the editor position at the new magazine.

 Tarbell described McClure as a "will-of-the-wisp".
 He overstayed his visit, missed his train, and had to borrow $40 from Tarbell to travel on to Geneva.
-Tarbell assumed she would never see the money, which was for her vacation, again but his offices wired over the money the next day.
+Tarbell assumed she would never see the money again which was for her vacation, but his offices wired over the money the next day.
 Tarbell initially turned him down so she could continue working on the Roland biography but McClure was determined.
 Next, the art director for McClure's, August Jaccaci, made a visit to Tarbell to show her the maiden issue of the magazine.

 Instead of taking up the editor position at McClure's, Tarbell began writing freelance articles for the magazine.
 She wrote articles about women intellectuals and writers in Paris as well as scientists.
 She hoped articles such as "A Paris Press Woman" for the Boston Transcript in 1893 would provide a blueprint for women journalists and writers.
 She interviewed Louis Pasteur for an 1893 article, visiting with Pasteur and going through his family photographs for the magazine.
 She returned to Pasteur again to find out his views on the future.
 This piece turned into a regular report on "The Edge of the Future."
 Others interviewed for the report included Émile Zola, Alphonse Daudet, and Alexandre Dumas fils.
 Tarbell took on the role of the magazine's Paris representative.
 Tarbell was then offered the position of youth editor to replace Frances Hodgson Burnett.
 When her biography of Madame Roland was finished, Tarbell returned home and joined the staff of McClure's for a salary of $3,000 a year.